The risk of brain atrophy is reduced by drinking in moderation. The alcohol can be in the form of wine, beer, or spirits.

 - Krabbe disease

 Many diseases that cause brain atrophy are linked to dementia, seizures, and aphasias.

 Dementia is a progressive reduction of memory and intellectual function.
 Usually impaired is the ability to think abstractly, to learn, to plan, and to organize.

 Seizures can appear as convulsions, disorientation, loss of consciousness, or repetitive movement.

 Aphasias are problems in understanding or in speaking.
 Receptive aphasia causes impaired understanding.
 Expressive aphasia causes problems communicating verbally.

 Risk of Brain Atrophy

 A study looked at drinking and the risk of brain atrophy.
 It used magnetic resonance imaging (MRI) to identify brain atrophy.
-Studied were 589 residents of New York City.
+Doctors studied 589 residents of New York City.
 They averaged 80 years of age.

-Light to moderate drinking greatly reduced the risk of brain atrophy brain atrophy compared to abstainers.
+Light to moderate drinking greatly reduced the risk of brain atrophy compared to abstainers.
 This is consistent with other research findings.

 Source: Gu, Y., et al. Alcohol intake and brain structure in a multiethnic elderly cohort.
 Clin Nut., 2014, 33, 662-7.